fourstix/Elfos-SPI-Displays/README.md

 Introduction
 ------------
-This repository contains 1802 Assembler code for an SH1106 display driver and a graphics library.
-The display driver and graphics library are based on Adafruit's [Adafruit_GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) written by Ladyada Limor Fried and on the [Fast SH1106 Library](https://forum.arduino.cc/t/a-fast-sh1106-library-128x64-oled/236309) written by Arthur Liberman.
+This repository contains 1802 Assembler code for SH1106 display programs that use a display library and a graphics library.
+The display library and graphics library are based on Adafruit's [Adafruit_GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) written by Ladyada Limor Fried and on the [Fast SH1106 Library](https://forum.arduino.cc/t/a-fast-sh1106-library-128x64-oled/236309) written by Arthur Liberman.

 These programs use a display specific library sh1106_oled.lib.
 The graphics demo programs also use a common graphics library gfx_oled.lib.
+The source code for the Elf/OS OLED graphics library is available on GitHub in the [Elfos-Gfx-OLED-Library](https://github.com/fourstix/Elfos-Gfx-OLED-Library).

 Platform
 --------